-The goal of the West Virginia Golf Association is to ensure that all WVGA tournament and events are pleasurable and rewarding for all participants, spectators, club staff and volunteers who assist in organizing the events.
+The goal of the West Virginia Golf Association is to ensure that all WVGA tournaments and events are pleasurable and rewarding for all participants, spectators, club staff and volunteers who assist in organizing the events.
 In keeping with the tradition and spirit of the game of golf, the West Virginia Golf Association requires all participants at its events to adhere to the West Virginia Golf Association Code of Conduct.
-The Code of Conduct is a policy that players are expected to follow while participating in our Championships and events.
+The Code of Conduct is a policy that players are expected to follow while participating in our Tournaments and events.

 The Code of Conduct requires that, while participating in WVGA tournaments or events, all players must: